dlr1516/ars/README.md

 - Boost (submodule lexical_cast)
 - Eigen 3.0

 Other dependencies are placed in directory thirdparty.
+Some examples require the external application "gnuplot" to display results.

 HOW TO COMPILE